Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Results

 There is no significant effect but we can observe a tendency showing a difference between students who have choices and student without choice (Choice, $[F(1,261)=3.449$, $p-value=0.064$, $\eta^2=0.013]$).
 From this tendency, the examination of pairwise comparisons reveals a significant difference between ZCO and Predef according to LSD procedure ($p-value=0.034$), but not from Bonferroni procedure ($p-value=0.205$).
 This tendency combined to the examination of margin means (ZCO: MS $mean=15.353 (sd:0.528)$, Predef: MS $mean=13.726 (sd:0.553)$) seems to support that giving choice allows students to have a more motivating experience (visual support on Fig.~\ref{fig:res_mot}).

 This fits with the greater positive emotional experience elicited by the choice condition, and more particularly for ZCO condition.

-\subsection{Does a positive relation exist between LP-based personalization and subsequent learning performance and motivation ?}
+\subsection{Does a positive relation exist between LP-based personalization and subsequent learning performance and motivation~?}

-In order to establish a relationship between the learning effectiveness and the learning experience according to each experimental condition, correlations for each experimental condition (Predefined, PCO, ZPDES, and ZCO) were made between the following 3 measures (see Tab.~\ref{tab:inter-correlation}) : 1) Learning score (difference between pre-and post-test) ; 2) Kidlearn progression (Final activity score defined in section~\ref{sec:IngameMeas}) ; 3) Motivation score (see Sec.~\ref{sec:motivMeasure}).
+In order to establish a relationship between the learning effectiveness and the learning experience according to each experimental condition, correlations for each experimental condition (Predefined, PCO, ZPDES, and ZCO) were made between the following 3 measures (see Tab.~\ref{tab:inter-correlation}) : 1) Learning score (difference between pre-and post-test) ; 2) Kidlearn progression (final activity score defined in \ref{sec:IngameMeas}) ; 3) Motivation score (defined in \ref{sec:motivMeasure}).

 Importantly, the ZCO condition is the only condition where it is possible to observe positive relations between the learning score and the learning experience with the ITS in terms of both kidlearn progression and the motivation state (respectively $r=.21$ and $r=.27$).
 This observation correlates with the LP hypothesis that effective learning and intrinsic motivation are linked to activities in which learners progress and can exercise self-determination.
 Similarly, ZPDES condition induces a positive relationship between learning score and Kidlearn progression ($r=.32$).
 Taken together, these observed correlations strongly support the link between the progression in the Kidlearn app, enabled by this personalizing algorithm, and the actual learning progress.